chenjunhao0315/Neural_Network/README.md

 name: "model_name"
 output: OUTPUT_LAYER_1_NAME    // optional, can more than one
 output: OUTPUT_LAYER_2_NAME
+# you can write comment in one line after hash mark
 LayerType {
     name: LAYER_NAME    // optional
     input_name: INPUT_LAYER_NAME    // optional